 Claude Graves has been living in Indonesia and Kenya since 1974.
 He moved to Sumba in 1989 where he co-founded, created, and managed both Nihiwatu and the Sumba Foundation, creating an internationally recognized and awarded model of sustainable tourism.

-In February 2013, Claude retired as the managing director of Nihiwatu to return his full focus and energies to the Sumba Foundation as its managing director.
+In February 2013, Claude retired as the managing director of Nihiwatu to return his full focus and energies to the Sumba Foundation as its managing director and projects creator.

 Dr. Claus Bogh joined in the Sumba Foundation in 2004.
 Serving as the health program director, he’s developed the malaria-reduction and health programs for the Sumba Foundation.